Jan Mattsson – Executive Director

 Mr. Feliciani has over 25 years’ experience in sustainable development in Latin America, 15 within UNOPS.
 At UNOPS, he helped develop an innovative portfolio covering integral development, peacebuilding and human rights field operations.
 Among these operations were the PRODERE programme and Guatemala Truth Commission, two internationally renowned initiatives that made a significant and positive impact on the development and stability of Central America.
 Mr. Feliciani is an ecologist, holding a Doctorate in Agricultural Science from the Universitá degli Studi di Milano, Italy.

 Email Fabrizio Feliciani

-Ricardo Vargas – Director of the Sustainable Project Management Group and the Integrated Practice Advice and Support (IPAS)
+Ricardo Vargas – Director, Sustainable Project Management Practice Group (SPMPG)

 Mr. Vargas is a specialist in project, portfolio and risk management with over 15 years of experience in the energy, infrastructure, telecommunications, information technology and finance sectors.
 Prior to joining UNOPS, Mr. Vargas led and was involved in a wide range of innovative project management activities.
 He is also the first Latin American to be elected Chairman of the Board of the Project Management Institute (PMI), the largest project management organization in the world.